hyper-ub/SaitamaRobot/README.md

 `pip3 install -r requirements.txt`.

-This will install all the necessary python packages.
+This will install all the necessary python packages.t

   ### Database